1. An official count of the nation's population every ten years is called a ______________.

 c. due process of law

-a. councilman
+a. representative

 b. mayor